haolingdong-msft/working-docs/amqp-issues/25709-nullpointor/issue-findings-summary.md

 ## Check difference in jstack

-From the experiments, I found the issue only happens when we define ServiceBusProcessorClient as bean.
+From the experiments, I found **the issue only happens when we define ServiceBusProcessorClient as bean**.

 I compared log for 'SpringBoot Application + define ServiceBusProcessorClient as bean' and log for 'SpringBoot Application + not define ServiceBusProcessorClient as bean'.
 In log for 'SpringBoot Application + define ServiceBusProcessorClient as bean', we found below additional stack after receiving ctrl-c (SIGINT):